Details from Michael Dawson with thanks:

 Ms SARAH STYNES RIP

-Her remains reposed at McGuill’s Funeral Home, Bennekerry before being removed to St Patrick’s Church, Rathoe on Friday 17 June for Requiem Mass, followed by burial in the adjoining cemetery.
+Her remains were reposed at McGuill’s Funeral Home, Bennekerry, before being removed to St Patrick’s Church, Rathoe, on Friday, 17 June, for Requiem Mass, followed by burial in the adjoining cemetery.

 Sarah will be sadly missed by her loving daughter Ann, son-in-law Danny, granddaughter Danielle, grandson Joe, great-grandchildren Noah and Layla, nephews, nieces, brother Joe, extended family, neighbours, friends and especially her friends at Glendale (Sonas) Nursing Home.